samlin001/asd-codelabs/codelab1/README.md

     - Chrome Remote Desktop provides GUI, which is easier to use.
 However, it requires more bandwith than SSH & additional set up.
     - Set it up by [Configuring and starting the Chrome Remote Desktop service](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine#configuring_and_starting_the_chrome_remote_desktop_service)
+    - To copy & paste between your local machine & the VM, [Enable Clipboard Synchronization](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine#enable_clipboard_synchronization).
-    - Note: The Windows app for chrome remote desktop is no longer supported, use the web app instead.
+    - For Windows users: the Windows app for chrome remote desktop is no longer supported, use the web app instead.

 ## One-time setup of a new VM
 Even the curstom image includes all software, there are still a few steps to make a new VM ready for a user.